architolk/Linked-Data-Theatre/DEPLOY.md

 Prebuild versions are available, you can also try to build virtuoso yourself.

 #### 1.1 Update stored procedures
+(This step is only necessary if you use Virtuoso as a backend.
+Note that some functionality (mainly backstage and containers) is not available if you use different backend).

 Execute `\stored-procs\install.bat`, located in your git repository.
 If you have only downloaded the war from the release, follow these steps:

 1. Download the file [create_procedures.sql](stored-procs/create_procedures.sql);